eggheads/eggdrop/doc/sphinx_source/modules/mod/channels.rst

           will require all invites to be made through the bot's console.

         autoop
-          Op users with the +o flag as soon as they join the channel?
-          This is insecure and not recommended.
+          Op users with the +o flag as soon as they join the channel This is insecure and not recommended.

         autohalfop